-Following Mr. Gillespie resignation, Mrs Betty Sawyer became the Sixth President of the Ogden Branch NAACP.
-Mrs Sawyer chaired many communities within the Branch.
+Following Mr. Gillespie’s resignation, Mrs Betty Sawyer became the Sixth President of the Ogden Branch NAACP.
+Mrs sawyer chaired many communities within the Branch.
 She currently serves as Director of the Project Success Program in the Ogden area.

 Four years ago, Mrs Sawyer passed the torch to Mr. H.C.
 Massey, who became the Seventh President of the Ogden Branch.
-We congratulated him on four years of faithful service and we ask him to make himself available to the new
+We congratulate him on four years of faithful service and we ask him to make himself available to the new President, if needed.

 We are a part of a national association that was born in adversity 95 years ago on President Abraham Lincoln’s birthday.
 We too, were born in a crisis situation 60 years ago.
 Today, together, we are alive and well!